 The strategy was the threat of neverending guerilla warfare blended with traditional air and naval warfare.
 All the positions of advantage were invoked.

-By the way, the audience of Churchill’s speech wasn’t the enemy – it was the people.
+By the way, the audience of Churchill’s speech wasn’t the enemy – it was his people.
 Just as Salesforce CEO Marc Benioff’s writings are largely aimed at his own people, to inspire them and also clarify strategy.
+Large corporations calls this “internal marketing”.

 Take action.
 The next time someone puts a ______ strategy in front of you – a digital strategy, a marketing strategy, a content strategy, a brand strategy.
 Whatever they call it.
 The next time you see the word, ask yourself if it meets these 5 requirements.